-Title IX Coordinator, who has oversight for all institutional responses to sexual misconduct and relationship violence, ensuring University compliance with relationship violence, ensuring University compliance with federal statutory and regulatory requirements, promoting best practices in responding to victims of sexual violence and holding respondents accountable, receiving and investigating reports of sexual misconduct and relationship violence and increasing access to information and available resources to the campus community.
+Title IX Coordinator, who has oversight for all institutional responses to sexual misconduct and relationship violence, ensuring University compliance with relationship violence, ensuring University compliance with federal statutory and regulatory requirements, promoting best practices in responding to victims of sexual violence and holding respondents accountable, receiving and investigating reports of sexual misconduct and relationship violence and increasing access to information and available resources to the University community.

-Sexual misconduct committed by students may also be reported to the Office of Student Affairs at www.coppin.edu or 410 951-3933, the Center for Counseling and Student Development at www.coppin.edu/ccsd.or.410.951-3939 or the Office of Residence Life at www.coppin.edu/residencelife.or.410.951-6399.
+Sexual misconduct committed by students may also be reported to the Office of Student Affairs at (410) 951-3933 or the Office of Residence Life at (410) 951-6399.

-Sexual misconduct may be a crime.
-The University will assist complainants who wish to report sexual misconduct to law enforcement authorities, including campus police.
-The Title IX Coordinator and team members are available to assist students in reporting to campus police.
-Campus police will also assist complainants in notifying other law enforcement officers in the local jurisdiction.
-To report to campus police, please call 410 951-3900.
+Reporting a crime.
+The University will assist complainants who wish to report sexual misconduct to law enforcement authorities, including University police.
+The Title IX Coordinator and team members are available to assist students in reporting to University police.
+University police will also assist complainants in notifying other law enforcement officers in the local jurisdiction.
+To report to University police, please call 410 951-3900.